activeadmin/activeadmin-mongoid/README.md

 ## Devs for Change fork

+We "maintain" this fork insofar as we try to keep it working with things that we are currently working on.
+Feel free to use this, but make sure to test your activeadmin classes fully.
+There's of course no warranty on this, and it's fairly quirky.
+Use at your own peril.

+WIP: Rails 5, Mongoid 6 and ActiveAdmin 1.0.0.Pre5

+Status: `rspec ./spec/features/smoke_spec.rb:34` failing, green on the rest.

+---

 Until official support is.. officially supported, we're using this fork.
 It allows ActiveAdmin's master branch to work with activeadmin-mongoid in Ruby 2.2.0 with Rails 4.2.0.
 Everything seems to work, (with exceptions below), and specs pass.
 No warranty, of course, and we're not supporting this.
 Godspeed.